Mahmood-Anaam/violet/README.md

 # Violet: Arabic Image Captioning

-**Violet** is a Python-based library designed for generating **Arabic image captions**.
+The `Violet` repository provides a framework for generating **Arabic image captions**.
 The pipeline leverages state-of-the-art transformer models, providing an easy-to-use interface for researchers and developers working on tasks such as image captioning and visual question answering (VQA).

 ## Features
 1. **Arabic Image Captioning**: Generate high-quality captions for images in Arabic.